 The Beginning of Expressionism

-The original Expressionism movement emerged at the start of the 20th century as a reaction to the Modernist unhappiness that was fostering in society.
+The original Expressionism movement emerged at the start of the 20th century as a reaction to the Modernist unhappiness that was fostered in society.
 The result of industrialization and urban growth led individuals to have a more indifferent and unconcerned relationship with the physical world, which was portrayed in the artworks of the time.
 Instead of creating simple imitations of the natural world, Expressionists distorted forms and colors in their crude renderings to provoke some emotional reactions from their viewers.

 By the time the 1930s rolled around, the Expressionism movement was treated with hostility and labeled as a “degenerate” style of art by the Nazi dictatorship.